 2020 Cycle Is Now Open

 Three postdoctoral positions are available on an NIA funded Institutional Research Training Grant titled, “Harvard Translational Research in Aging Training Program”.
 While funding is for two years, this grant is up for renewal beginning May 2021.
-There is a two year training commitment, bu the second year is dependent on continued funding by NIH.
-Funding should begin sometime between May1, and September1,2010.
+There is a two year training commitment, but the second year is dependent on continued funding by NIH.
+Funding should begin sometime between May 1 and September 1, 2020.

 Award recipients may be eligible to apply for the NIH Loan Repayment Program.
 Additional information regarding this program can be found at: http://www.lrp.nih.gov/

 Applicants must be U.S. citizens or permanent residents.

 This funding supports salary, mentored research activities, coursework, and seminars.
 Trainees may also apply for loan forgiveness.
 Areas of research include the following:

 Candidates are encouraged to submit a CV and Letter of Intent (1-2 pages) indicating their interest and if mentor is predetermined or they seek to be matched with a mentor by January 6, 2020.
 One email with the letter and CV should be sent to: T32IFAR@hsl.harvard.edu.
 All final applications require a mentor and are due Monday March 9, 2020.

 Successful applicants will have the opportunity to participate in the Harvard Translational Research in Aging Training Program, AARTSS.